– properties and uses

 it doesn't seem so when petrol prices go up!

-- Disadvantages of ethene
+- Disadvantages of hydration of ethene

 - It uses a non–renewable